Glossary of Climate Change Terms

 Radiation emitted in the spectral wavelength greater than about 4 micrometers, corresponding to the radiation emitted from the Earth and atmosphere.
 It is sometimes referred to as 'terrestrial radiation' or 'infrared radiation,' although somewhat imprecisely.
 See infrared radiation.

 A hydrocarbon that is a greenhouse gas with a global warming potential most recently estimated at 25 times that of carbon dioxide (CO2).
 Methane is produced through anaerobic (without oxygen) decomposition of waste in landfills, animal digestion, decomposition of animal wastes, production and distribution of natural gas and petroleum, coal production, and incomplete fossil fuel combustion.
 The GWP is from the IPCC's Fourth Assessment Report (AR4).
-For more information visit EPA's Methane site.
+For more information visit EPA's Methane page.

 A human intervention to reduce the human impact on the climate system; it includes strategies to reduce greenhouse gas sources and emissions and enhancing greenhouse gas sinks.